-- Price – $1 for 100 calories is a reasonable price, but I would rather have larger meals and fewer snacks.
+- Price – $1 for 100 calories is reasonable, but I would rather have larger meals and fewer snacks.

-- Chat – You can ask questions via the Chat function while you are ordering.
+- Chat – You can ask questions via the Chat function while ordering.

-- Portions – I’m not nearly as hungry on shorter hikes or section hikes, so these meals are fine for those.
+- Portions – I’m not nearly as hungry on shorter or section hikes, so these meals are fine.
 These are not large enough for long-distance hiking unless I carry two of each dinner.

 - Meal Ordering – Allow “a la carte” ordering.
-I don’t eat many of the snacks and rarely have hot beverages.
-I don’t eat bars anymore, and there are a lot of these.
+I don’t eat many snacks and rarely have hot beverages.
+I don’t eat bars anymore, and there are many of these.

 - Variety – Variety is limited, but this will increase over time.

-- Cook Time – These are air-dried meals, so you have to boil the food, and in many cases, you also have to simmer it.
-On short, low mileage hikes, this is ok, but I want to boil and soak in a Ziploc on a long hike and not have to worry about cleaning a pot.
+- Cook Time – These are air-dried meals, so you have to boil the food, and in many cases, you have to simmer it.
+On short hikes, this is ok, but I want to boil and soak in a Ziploc on a long hike and not worry about cleaning a pot.